+The security classification previously reported as "None" will be modified to reflect that data in this system are considered to be "Level Three Privacy Act Sensitive."
 We are modifying the language in the remaining routine uses to provide clarity to CMS intention to disclose individual-specific information contained in this system.
 The routine uses will then be prioritized and reordered according to their usage.
 We will also take this opportunity to update any sections of this SOR that were affected by the recent reorganization and to modify language in the administrative sections to correspond with language used in other CMS SORs.

-The primary purpose of the SOR is to maintain information on Medicare enrollment for the administration of the Medicare program, including the following functions: ensuring proper Medicare enrollment, claims payment, collection, coordination of benefits by validating and verifying the enrollment status of beneficiaries, and validating and studying the characteristics of persons enrolled in the Medicare program including their requirements for information.
-Information retrieved from this SOR will also be disclosed to: (1) Support regulatory, reimbursement, and policy functions performed within the Agency or by a contractor or consultant; (2) another Federal or state agency, agency of a state government, an agency established by state law, or its fiscal agent; (3) providers and suppliers of services for administration of Title XVIII of the Act; (4) third parties where the contact is expected to have information relating to the individual's capacity to manage his or her own affairs; (5) Peer Review Organizations; (6) other insurers for processing individual insurance claims; (7) facilitate research on the quality and effectiveness of care provided, as well as payment-related and epidemiological projects; (8) support constituent requests made to a congressional representative; (9) support litigation involving the Agency; and (10) combat fraud and abuse in certain health benefits programs.
-We have provided background information about the modified system in the "Supplementary Information" section below.
-Although the Privacy Act requires only that CMS provide an opportunity for interested persons to comment on the proposed routine uses, CMS invites comments on all portions of this notice.
-See "Effective Dates" section for comment period.
-EFFECTIVE DATES: CMS filed a modified or altered SOR report with the Chair of the House Committee on Government Reform and Oversight, the Chair of the Senate Committee on Governmental Affairs, and the Administrator, Office of Information and Regulatory Affairs, Office of Management and Budget (OMB) on January 15, 2002.
-We will not disclose any information under a routine use until 30 days after publication.
-We may defer implementation of this SOR or one or more of the routine use statements listed below if we receive comments that persuade us to defer implementation.
-ADDRESSES: The public should address comments to: Director, Division of Data Liaison and Distribution, CMS, Mailstop N2-04-27, 7500 Security Boulevard, Baltimore, Maryland 21244-1850.
-Comments received will be available for review at this location, by appointment, during regular business hours, Monday through Friday from 9 a.m. -3 p.m., eastern daylight time.

-Medicare premium billing and
+The primary purpose of the SOR is for assigning, controlling, tracking, and reporting authorized access to and use of CMS's computerized information and resources.
+Information in this system will be used will be used to support regulatory and policy functions performed within the Agency or by a contractor or consultant; support constituent requests made to a Congressional representative; and to support litigation involving the Agency related to this SOR.
+We have provided background information about the proposed system in the SUPPLEMENTARY INFORMATION section below.
+Although the Privacy Act requires only that the Aroutine use" portion of the system be published for comment, CMS invites comments on all portions of this notice.
+See Effective Dates section for comment period.

+EFFECTIVE DATES: CMS filed a modified or altered system report with the Chair of the House Committee on Government Reform and Oversight, the Chair of the Senate Committee on Governmental Affairs, and the Administrator, Office of Information and Regulatory Affairs, Office of Management and Budget (OMB) on July 19, 2002.
+To ensure that all parties have adequate time in which to comment, the modified or altered SOR, including routine uses, will become effective 40 days from the publication of the notice, or from the date it was submitted to OMB and the Congress, whichever is later, unless

+CMS receives comments that require alterations to this notice.

+ADDRESSES: The public should address comments to: Director, Division of Data Liaison and Distribution (DDLD), CMS, Room N2-04-27, 7500 Security Boulevard, Baltimore, Maryland 21244-1850.
+Comments received will be available for review at this location, by appointment, during regular business hours, Monday through Friday from 9 a.m.-3 p.m., eastern daylight time.

-FOR FURTHER INFORMATION CONTACT: Bob Donnelly, Director, Health Plan Policy Group, Center for Beneficiary Choices, CMS, 7500 Security Boulevard, Mail Stop C4-25-02, Baltimore, Maryland 21244-1850.
-The telephone number is (410) 786-0629.
+FOR FURTHER INFORMATION CONTACT:

+Kenneth Olga, Technology Services Group, Office of Information Services, CMS, Room N1-19-18, 7500 Security Boulevard, Baltimore, Maryland 21244- 1850.
+The telephone number is 410- 786-4067.